-Notes to quarterly results
+Notes to quarterly and YTD results

-On May 6, 2020, Magna closed the acquisition of the San Francisco Mine located in Sonora, Mexico.
-Magna had metal revenues for the first time since incorporation during 2020.
-Prior to May 6, 2020, Magna's focus was solely on exploration.
-From April 1, 2020, variations in the quarterly and annual net earnings and losses were mainly affected by the number of gold ounces sold, the average realized gold price per ounce, operating costs and corporate and administrative expenses.
+Since May 6, 2020, when Magna closed the acquisition of the San Francisco Mine located in Sonora, Mexico, variations in the quarterly and annual net earnings and losses are mainly affected by the number of gold ounces sold, the average realized gold price per ounce, operating costs and corporate and administrative expenses.

-At the date of this MD&A, there have been no significant costs incurred due to any impact of the COVID-19 pandemic on supply chain, workforce and labour hours.
+At the date of this MD&A, there have been no significant costs incurred due to any impact of the COVID-19 pandemic on supply chain, workforce and labor hours.
 The Company did not incur any production stoppage costs as the San Francisco Mine was not placed in care and maintenance at any time.
-There was no significant movement in the price of consumables and supplies.
 Additionally, the cost of the implementation of safety measures at the mine site has not been material.